Orenjiku/BookReadingTracker/db/db.md

 ```

 `GET /:id/finished_reading` <br />
 Retrieves a list of books that reader has finished reading.
+**_Note:_** Same response shape as GET currently_reading above.

 ### Parameters